 Data protection impact assessments on high risk projects to ensure that your privacy, rights as an individual or freedoms are not affected.

 We endeavour to always use research organisations based in the UK or Europe.
-However, where this is not possible for financial, technical or organisational reasons, we will ensure that they have adequate safeguards in place and engage them under contractual clauses or ensure they are part of privacy and security schemes such as the Privacy Shield in the US.
+However, where this is not possible for financial, technical or organisational reasons, we will ensure that they have adequate safeguards in place and including, but not limited to, engaging them under standard contractual clauses.

 In addition to the above safeguards the DPA 2018 also require us to meet the following standards when we conduct research with your personal information: